Jeremy Pena Player Props: Astros vs. Angels

 Angels Pitching Rankings

-- The Angels' 4.31 team ERA ranks 17th across all MLB pitching staffs.
+- The Angels have a 4.40 team ERA that ranks 19th across all league pitching staffs.

-- Angels pitchers combine to surrender 64 total home runs at a rate of 1.1 per game (to rank 13th in baseball).
+- Angels pitchers combine to rank 17th in baseball in home runs given up (66 total, 1.1 per game).

-- The Angels will send Sandoval (3-4) to the mound for his 11th start of the season.
-He is 3-4 with a 3.42 ERA and 36 strikeouts through 55 1/3 innings pitched.
+- Canning makes the start for the Angels, his ninth of the season.
+He is 4-2 with a 4.89 ERA and 39 strikeouts in 42 1/3 innings pitched.

-- The left-hander last appeared on Sunday against the Miami Marlins, when he threw six innings, allowing two earned runs while giving up eight hits.
+- The right-hander last appeared on Tuesday against the Chicago White Sox, when he threw six innings, allowing three earned runs while giving up six hits.

-- The 26-year-old has put up a 3.42 ERA and 5.9 strikeouts per nine innings across 10 games this season, while allowing a batting average of .231 to his opponents.
+- The 27-year-old has a 4.89 ERA and 8.3 strikeouts per nine innings in eight games this season, while allowing a batting average of .253 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.